Skip to main content

 DFARS 7019

-DFARS clause 252.204-7019, Notice of NIST SP 800-171 DoD Assessment Requirements, amends DFARS 7012 to include a new requirement.
-Contractors must perform a Basic self-assessment using the NIST SP 800-171 DoD Assessment Methodology and submit their score to the Supplier Performance Risk System (SPRS) prior to contract award.
+DFARS clause 252.204-7019, Notice of NIST SP 800-171 DoD Assessment Requirements, amended DFARS 7012 to include a new requirement.
+This required contractors to perform a Basic self-assessment using the NIST SP 800-171 DoD Assessment Methodology and submit their score to the Supplier Performance Risk System (SPRS) prior to contract award.

 How is the SPRS score calculated?
 The DoD Assessment Methodology assigns each NIST 800-171 requirement a score of one (1), three (3), or five (5) points.
 So organizations start with the lowest score possible, -203, and earn between one and five points for each requirement they meet for a maximum score of 110.
 If an organization does not meet all NIST 800-171 requirements and gets a score below 110, they must create a Plan of Action and Milestones (POA&M) to explain how they’ll fill those security gaps.